Missionaries in Lebanon, Syria and Iraq

 Syria, Lebanon, and Iraq have become known to most Americans as countries dominated by political and religious conflict, war and violence.
 Few know that a small Christian community in this region is trying to bring hope and healing to the Middle East.
-PC USA celebrates 150+ years of involvement in the region and maintains close ties with its partner churches, some of which were founded by PC USA missionaries.
-Seeing the faithfulness of the church in the Middle East inspires Scott and Elmarie.
+PC(USA) has been involved in the region for 150+ years, and maintains close ties with its partner churches, some of which were founded by PC(USA) missionaries.

 Scott Parker serves with the Middle East Council of Churches.
-As writer in residence, he writes stories to communicate the experiences and views of the people and Middle East church with Presbyterian constituents in the US, helping to build connections and foster dialog.
-He also leads efforts in responding to children traumatized by unrest and war in Iraq and Syria who now live with their families in Lebanon.
-Out of this effort has come “Strong Kids, Strong Emotions,” a play-based program that seeks to develop emotional and spiritual resiliency
+As writer in residence, he communicates the experiences and views of the people and Middle East church to Presbyterian constituents in the US, helping to build connections and foster dialog.
+He also leads efforts to respond to children traumatized by unrest and war in Iraq and Syria who now live with their families in Lebanon.
+Out of this effort has come “Strong Kids, Strong Emotions,” a play-based program that seeks to develop emotional and spiritual resiliency.

 Missionaries in Guatemala